techiewonk/RebillyAPI/web/description.md

 ```

 Contained within the customer creation response is
+an `id`.
+The `id` is utilized within other
+operations as the `customerId`.
+It will match
+the id value used in the path parameter of the `PUT`
+request.

-a `customerId` and a `defaultPaymentInstrument`.
+The response also contains a `defaultPaymentInstrument`.

-You will need to hang on to those values (the default
+You may want to hang on to those values (the default
 payment instrument is an object hash with one value
 method and up to one additional key for specific
 methods like a `paymentCardId` or `bankAccountId`).